just-the-docs/just-the-docs/peopleops/MEETINGS.md

 ## All-Hands Meetings

 The entire team meets once per month to plan work pipeline and roadmap at a high level, and practice new processes together.
+Attendance at this meeting is mandatory.

 ## Guild Meetings